Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Klein--Gordon theory in special geometries

-The amplitude of a normalized coherent state $\tilde{K}_{R,\xi}$ is then in accordance with equation (\ref{eq:ncohampl}),
+The amplitude of a normalized coherent state $\tilde{K}_{R,\xi}$ is then in accordance with equation (\ref{eq:ncohampl})

 where both inner products appearing in the exponent are real.
-This is easily verified to coincide with equation (12) of \cite{CoOe:spsmatrix} and equation (106) of \cite{CoOe:smatrixgbf}, up to the abovementioned difference of conventions.
-We also note that in this context the complex classical solution $\hat{\xi}$ appearing in equation (14) of \cite{CoOe:spsmatrix} and equation (124) of \cite{CoOe:smatrixgbf} is given by $\hat{\xi}=\xi^{\text{R}}+\im\xi^{\text{I}}$.
+This is easily verif\/ied to coincide with equation~(12) of~\cite{CoOe:spsmatrix} and equation~(106) of \cite{CoOe:smatrixgbf}, up to the abovementioned dif\/ference of conventions.
+We also note that in this context the complex classical solution $\hat{\xi}$ appearing in equation~(14) of \cite{CoOe:spsmatrix} and equation~(124) of~\cite{CoOe:smatrixgbf} is given by $\hat{\xi}=\xi^{\text{R}}-\im\xi^{\text{I}}$.